-If you’re looking for the kind of kitchen that wouldn’t look out of place in an Ikea catalogue, then a basic kitchen is likely the way to go.
+If you’re looking for a kitchen that wouldn’t look out of place in an Ikea catalogue, then a basic kitchen is likely the way to go.
 These look great with plenty of windows, but with some lovely hanging lights for entertaining guests in the evening.

 This kitchen from MCram is an ideal way to flex your creative muscles without getting too bogged down with appliances.